PacoReinaCampo/SoC-DNC/doc/isa/msp430/markdown/instructions/opcode-descriptions.md

 | `farcsinh.p.tensor.d`| `Calculate the inverse hyperbolic sine of the double-precision value in frs1, then write the result to frd`                      |
 | `farccosh.p.tensor.d`| `Calculate the inverse hyperbolic cosine of the double-precision value in frs1, then write the result to frd`                    |
 | `farctanh.p.tensor.d`| `Calculate the inverse hyperbolic tangent of the double-precision value in frs1, then write the result to frd`                   |
-: RV64CMATH - "RV64CMATH Standard Extension for Real Math (+ RV32CMATH)"
+: RV64CMATH - "RV64CMATH Expanded Extension for Real Math (+ RV32CMATH)"

 | instruction name     | instruction description                                                                                                          |
 |----------------------|:---------------------------------------------------------------------------------------------------------------------------------|